Mobile menu icon

 • The application (to be submitted by the supervisor) has to be supported by:

-• A brief outline of the project (no more than 300 words, say).
+• A brief outline of the project (no more than 250 words, say);

-• One academic reference for the student; referees should submit their reports directly to pgr-maths@manchester.ac.uk, using the subject "Reference for undergraduate vacation research internship".
+• One academic reference for the student: referees should submit their reports directly to chris.johnson@manchester.ac.uk, using the subject "Reference for DKO research internship";

-• Supervisors should ensure that the complete application is submitted (as a single pdf file) to the Department's PGR Admissions office at pgr-maths@manchester.ac.uk by the Thursday prior to the funding meeting.
+• Supervisors should ensure that the complete application is submitted (as a single pdf file) to chris.johnson@manchester.ac.uk by 5pm Monday 1 April 2024, using the subject "Application for DKO Research Internship";

-• Students are expected to submit a final report on the project, summarising their main achievements, within four weeks of completing the project.
+• Students are expected to submit a final report on the project, summarising their main achievements, within four weeks of completing the project, which must include acknowledgement of support from the DKO Trust and a brief statement on how they were benefitted by the project.